Stephen G. Larson

-Steven Haskins specializes in complex commercial litigation, with particular emphasis on appeals, writs, and other high-impact law-and-motion situations, including dispositive pre-trial and trial motions.
+Steven A. Haskins specializes in complex commercial litigation, with particular emphasis on appeals, writs, and other high-impact law-and-motion situations, including dispositive pre-trial and trial motions.

 During his career, Mr. Haskins has prepared briefs for cases heard by the United States and the California Supreme Courts, and sought and opposed writs and appeals in numerous cases before federal and state courts of appeal.
 He has also participated in complex litigation in trial courts across California and the nation, representing clients in industry and manufacturing, health care, media and entertainment, and non-profit corporations.
 Mr. Haskins can lend unique perspective to the preparation of cases for the likelihood of future appeal, as well as the problems of preserving the record and identifying appealable issues.
 He has worked on antitrust, constitutional law, white-collar defense, labor and employment, contract disputes, consumer tort class actions, and probate matters.

 Mr. Haskins received his undergraduate degree from Claremont McKenna College in 2000, and graduated magna cum laude from the J. Reuben Clark Law School (Brigham Young University) in 2005.
 He is a member of the Order of the Coif.
 During law school, he served as a judicial intern to the Honorable Paul Cassell of the United States District Court, District of Utah, and the Honorable Jill Parrish of the Utah Supreme Court.

 Hugh Hewitt is a nationally-renowned lawyer, law professor, and broadcast journalist whose nationally syndicated radio show is heard in more than 120 cities across the United States every weekday afternoon.